vranystepan/session-redis-migration/README.md

    go run cmd/migration/main.go -files '/tmp/bla/sess_*'
    ```

-   > please not the quotation marks in the `files` flag.
-This is how
-   > to prevent globbing.
+   > please note the apostrophes in the -files flag.
+This is to prevent globbing.